 VesselAPI Documentation

 Welcome to VesselAPI.
-This API provides access to real-time and short-term historical AIS vessel tracking, port events, NAVTEX safety messages, global port data, and navigation infrastructure.
+This API provides access to AIS vessel tracking (live and short-term historical), port events, NAVTEX safety messages, global port data, and navigation infrastructure.

 Base URL: https://api.vesselapi.com/v1